 Hopefully you’ll never need these services but if you do, they are available.

 They will cover also any expenses that may arise such as travel and accommodation so you can take advantage of the benefits without worrying about costs.

 Maybe that’s why 9 out of 10 Aviva claimants would recommend them to friends and family (*independently researched by Ireach)

 You’ll have the peace of mind that when you contact that person, they will have a complete understanding of your case.

 Independent professionals will guide you through the claims procedure and discuss your rehabilitation options with you

-The Care Pathway Service offers access to cognitive behavioral therapy (CBT) with professionally qualified and experienced therapists with a focus on returning to work.
+The Care Pathway Service offers access to cognitive behavioural therapy (CBT) with professionally qualified and experienced therapists with a focus on returning to work.
 The cost of this programme is paid for by Friends First.

-Friends First developed this programme in conjunction with Talent Fusion who are specialists in human resources and career transition.
+Aviva developed this programme in conjunction with Talent Fusion who are specialists in human resources and career transition.